Machine-learning-and-complex-systems/NNCME/README.md

 Note:

-(a) The stoichiometric matrix needs to be put seperately for the left and right side of the reactions, in the variable "ReactionMatLeft" and "ReactionMatRight" seperately.
+(a) The stoichiometric matrix needs to be put separately for the left and right side of the reactions, in the variable "ReactionMatLeft" and "ReactionMatRight" separately.
 The stoichiometric matrix = ReactionMatRight - ReactionMatLeft.

-(b) The reaction rate variable "r".
+(b) The reaction rate variable is "r".
 For time-dependent rates, please refer to the example Epidemic.

 (c) The default propensities follow the law of mass action.
 Other types such as the Hill function can be implemented, and refer to the example cascade2.

 (d) The default initial condition is the discrete delta distribution concentrated on the given number in the variable "initialD".
 Other types of distribution such as Poisson distribution can be added to the code if the users have the demand.

 (e) For hyperparameters such as dt, please use those in the Supplementary table II,III of the manuscript as a reference for your example.

 (f) Both the recurrent neural network (RNN) and the transformer can be chosen as the unit of the neural-network model, as an option args.net='rnn' or 'transformer'.

 (g) If certain species count has a constrained maximum limit, please put it into the variable "MConstrain"

 (h) For some examples (e.g. toggle switch), there is another function with name 'Mask' in its `.py` file, which is used to constrain the count of certain species.
 For example, DNA typically only has the count of 0 or 1 inside a cell.
 The 'Mask' function allows only the reactions with such a proper count to occur.

 (i) If the total species count obeys a conservation law, please set the variable "conservation=initialD.sum()" as the total initial count of all species.

 --------------------------------------------------------------------------------------------------------------------------------------------